Desert Biking Club Of Kuwait

 Where is the next ride ?

 We use email to inform members of the ride meeting place, start time and other useful information.
 Usually we put our bikes onto or into cars and drive to the ride start point.
-Getting to the start point is basically your own responsibility but regular riders can sometimes help.
-Just ask.
+Getting to the start point is basically your own responsibility but regular riders can help.

 Email Information: